nuriel77/iri-playbook/docs/maintenance.rst

   If required, additional options can be specified under the ``OPTIONS=""`` value in the configuration file (``/etc/default/iri`` for Ubuntu or ``/etc/sysconfig/iri`` for CentOS).
 The database folder is in ``/var/lib/iri/target/mainnetdb`` and can be removed using ``systemctl stop iri && rm -rf /var/lib/iri/target/mainnet*``.

+You can update IRI using the ``iric`` tool: :ref:`iric`.
+Make sure that there are no additional manual steps to be taken if any are announced by the Foundation.

+To update manually:

 Make sure you are running all the commands as 'root' (run ``sudo su`` first).
 Then, download new IRI to the directory: